-ISO 9004-3 1993 Guidelines in Plain English
+ISO 9004-3 1993 in Plain English

 Guidelines for Managing the Quality of Processed Materials

-This web page is based on the ISO 9004-3:1993 Quality Standard
+This web page is based on the ISO 9004-3:1993 quality standard

 published by the International Organization for Standardization